Operational Quantum Average-Case Distances

 \end{exa}

-The above example might be relevant, for example, in QAOA algorithms where input state is often indeed a separable Pauli state \cite{farhi2014qaoa}, or can be useful for estimating effects of state-preparation errors for standard setting where input state is $\ketbra{0}{0}^{\otimes N}$.
+The above example might be relevant, for example, in QAOA algorithms where input state is often indeed a tensor product Pauli state \cite{farhi2014qaoa}, or can be useful for estimating effects of state-preparation errors for standard setting where input state is $\ketbra{0}{0}^{\otimes N}$.
 We see that with growing system size, the average noisy distribution approaches uniform distribution exponentially quickly (while moving away from target distribution).

 This demonstrates that even in the absence of noise in random unitaries, the state-preparation errors will quickly aggregate.
-Exactly the same behaviour is demonstrated for the following simplified measurement noise model. \begin{exa} [Symmetric bitflip measurement noise] Consider a noisy version $\clc^{\text{sym}} \P$ of computational basis measurement $\P$, where $\clc^{\text{sym}} = \otimes_{i=1}^{N}\clc_i^{\text{sym}}$ and $k$th effect of noisy measurement is given by $\left(\clc^{\text{sym}}\P\right)_k=\sum_{l}\clc^{\text{sym}}_{kl}\ketbra{l}{l}$.
+Exactly the same behaviour is demonstrated for the following simplified measurement noise model. \begin{exa}[Symmetric bitflip measurement noise] Consider a noisy version $\clc^{\text{sym}} \P$ of computational basis measurement $\P$, where $\clc^{\text{sym}} = \otimes_{i=1}^{N}\clc_i^{\text{sym}}$ and $k$th effect of noisy measurement is given by $\left(\clc^{\text{sym}}\P\right)_k=\sum_{l}\clc^{\text{sym}}_{kl}\ketbra{l}{l}$.
 Here for each qubit we have $\clc^{\text{sym}}_i = p^{(i)}\iden+(1-p^{(i)}) \sigma_x$, where $(1-p^{(i)})$ is a bitflip error probability on $i$th qubit.
 Define $f^{av}=\frac{1}{N}\sum_{i=1}^{N}p^{(i)}(1-p^{(i)})$.
 Assume $p^{(i)}\geq \frac{1}{2}$ for each qubit.
 Then we have

 \end{exa} The above means that even in the absence of state-preparation and gate errors, for symmetric bitflip noise the resulting average distribution exponentially quickly converges to uniform.
-We now consider a distance from ideal measurement for more realistic case of generic separable measurement noise.
+We now consider a distance from ideal measurement for more realistic case of generic tensor product measurement noise.